 However, one of the hardest parts of implementing a Facebook marketing strategy is simply getting started.
-But, in this post, we'll provide you with 5 tips to help get your marketing on Facebook up and running to make your brand successful on the social media network.
+In this post, we'll provide you with 5 tips to help get your marketing on Facebook up and running to make your brand successful.

 Why Is Facebook Marketing Important?